Acquiring qualified traffic and potential customers for the holiday sale season

 After all, experts are shouting for years to use segmentation.
 The conversions you’ll get will be phenomenal.

-I hope these strategies will form a strong backbone for your holiday season 2019 planning.
+I hope these holiday sales 2022 ideas will form a strong backbone for your holiday marketing strategy.
 We move ahead with another crucial piece – Email planning.
 Without them, your holiday season will be a damp squib.

-Emails & Holiday Season are like the Romeo & Juliet of sales.
+Emails & Holiday sale season are like the Romeo & Juliet of sales.
 Emails have a 3800% RoI i.e it has the potential of getting $38 for every $1 spent.
-And this amazing potential only triples during the holiday season.
+And this amazing potential only triples during the holiday sale season.

 However, these numbers can only be achieved if the right email is sent to the right customers at the right time.